This lightly pickled Salvadoran cabbage coleslaw (curtido) is quick and easy to make and great served with tacos, pupusas, burgers, and soups.

 If you follow along, you'll know I love traditional recipes but I also love adding twists to recipes as well.
 Traditionally, curtido is made with green cabbage but I have tried using Asian nappa cabbage for this recipe and it works just as well!
 The main difference between the two cabbages is texture.
 I find nappa cabbage a bit more leafier and lighter so the slaw has a bit less crunch but it absorbs the brine quicker from it's soft leaves.
 Nappa cabbage also has a hint of sweetness to it as well, and it comes through in the slaw.

+To make a good curtido, my secret ingredient is hot water.
 When you layer the onions at the very top of the bowl and pour hot water over it, it cooks the onions slightly so it removes that harsh raw onion bite, which balances out the flavors in this curtido.
-The cool thing is, since the onions are very slightly cooked, it brings out the natural sweetness in them as well which works beautifully with this slaw.
+The cool thing is, since the onions are very slightly cooked, it also brings out the natural sweetness in them as well which works beautifully with this slaw.

 (Note: I use hot water not boiling water.
 If you are heating your water from a kettle let it sit for 5 minutes to slightly cool it before pouring it over the slaw.)